AKIRA-201/chat-space/README.md

 ### Association
 - has_many :messages
-- has_many :groups through members
+- has_many :groups through :members
 - has_many :members

 ### messages table